Add historical imagery to a map

 Before proceeding with the georeferencing steps, you'll return the map to its original extent.

-- On the ribbon, on the Map tab, in the Navigate group, click Bookmarks.
-Click the bookmark State College PA.
+6. On the ribbon, click the Map tab.
+In the Navigate group, click Bookmarks and choose State College PA.

 The map viewer zooms back to the area of State College, Pennsylvania.